 PAGE

-ACADEMIC CALENDAR .
+ACADEMIC CALE NDAR .
 5

 Officers:

-The Board of Trustees 6
+The Board of Trustees .
+6

-Officers of the Board of Trustees 6
+Officers of the Board of Trustees

-Administrative Officers of the Institute .
-0 7
+Administrative Officers of the Institute

 Advisory Council

 Officers and Committees of the Faculty

-STAFE OF INSTRUCTION AND BESEARCH .
-0

-STAFF OF INSTRUCTION AND RESEARCH SUMMARY .
-47

-CALIFORNIA INSTITUTE ASSOCIATES 50

-EDUCATIONAL POLICIES .
-61

-EDUCATIONAL BUILDINGS AND FACILITIES .
-01 64

-ATHEN FIN 74

-STUDENT HOUSES 75

-EXTRA-CUBRICULAR OPPORTUNITIES .
-76

-STUDENT HEALTH AND PHYSICAL EDUCATION 77

-REQUIREMENTS FOR ADMISSION TO UNDERGRADUATE STANDING 80

-Expenses 86

-REGISTRATION AND GENERAL REGULATIONS 90

-SCHOLASTIC GRADING AND REQUIREMENTS 91

-SCHOLARSHIPS AND PRIZES .
-96

-STUDY AND RESEARCH AT THE CALIFORNIA INSTITUTE:

-Physics .
-98

-Mathematics .
-99

-Chemistry and Chemical Engineering 99

-Engineering 101

-Aeronautics 104

-Geological Sciences 107

-Biological Sciences 110

-Astrophysics 111

-The Humanities 114

-INFORMATION AND REGULATIONS FOR GRADUATE STUDENTS 117

-DESCRIPTION OF UNDERGRADUATE AND FIFTH-YEAR COURSES 137

-Schedules of Undergraduate Courses 140

-SCHEDULES OF COURSES FOR THE DEGREE OF MASTER OF SCIENCE 155

-SUBJECTS OF INSTRUCTION 159

-Degrees and Honors, 1935.
-240

-GRADUATE STUDENTS 247

-UNDERGRADUATE STUDENTS 255

-INDEX 269
+STAFF OF INSTRUCTION AND RESEARCH. .
+9

+STAFF OF INSTRUCTION AND RESEARCH SUMMARY

+CALIFORNIA INSTITUTE ASSOCIATES.

+EDUCATIONAL POLICIES .62

+EDUCATIONAL BUILDINGS AND FACILITIES. .
+65

+ATHENÆUM

+STUDENT HOUSES

+EXTRA-CURRICULAR OPPORTUNITIES 77

+STUDENT HEALT H AND PHYSICAL EDUCATION

+REQUIREMENTS FOR ADMISSION TO UNDERGRADUATE STANDING

+Expenses

+REGISTRATION AND GENERAL REGULATIONS 94

+SCHOLASTIC GRADING AND REQUIREMENTS.

+SCHOLASHIC ORADING AND RECORDENTS 100

+STUDY AND RESEARCH AT THE CALIFORNIA INSTITUTE: 100

+Physics 102

+Mathematics

+Chemistry and Chemical Engineering 103

+Engineering 105

+Aeronautics

+Geological Sciences

+Biological Sciences

+Astrophysics 115

+The Humanities 118

+Publications of the Staff 120

+INFORMATION AND REGULATIONS FOR GRADUATE STUDENTS.

+DESCRIPTION OF UNDERGRADUATE AND FIFTH-YEAR COURSES.

+Schedules of Undergraduate Courses

+SCHEDULES OF COURSES FOR THE DEGREE OF MASTER OF SCIENCE

+SUBJECTS OF INSTRUCTION

+DEGREES AND HONORS, 1936

+GRADUATE STUDENTS

+UNDERGRADUATE STUDENTS

+INDEX.

+L 1 D D A ~ () · F